Improve your wealth IQ in just minutes by reading through key questions and answers related to wealth management.

 SPM uses tax planning tools using a wealth management process that illustrates simple solutions to complex planning challenges.
 We integrate tax planning techniques with other tools you may use for portfolio management, retirement planning, asset protection, business succession, or other objectives.
 The process of choosing and integrating tools requires an evaluation of your planning goals in full view of the vision that most inspires you.

 Uniting a team of advisers to implement the most effective planning tools is much like bringing together the architect, electricians, plumbers, stone masons, and other builders to construct a dream home.
-SPM creates a “Wealth Blueprint, so all the team member advisors can review the proposed overall architecture, building materials and then work in harmony to help achieve your overall financial goals.
+SPM creates a “Financial Blueprint, so all the team member advisors can review the proposed overall architecture, building materials and then work in harmony to help achieve your overall financial goals.

 What alternatives are there to investing in traditional mutual funds?